Melon is the fruit king of summers. Being one of the most widely used fruits, melons are second to none when it comes to nutrient-rich calories.

 5. Canary Melons

 Canary melon is oval-shaped.
-It is a bright yellow melon with a hard rind and a waxy feel to touch.
-The inner flesh is green, and the taste has a tangy twist to it.
+It is a bright yellow melon with a hard rind and a waxy touch.
+The inner flesh is green, and the taste has a tangy twist.
 One can also say that it is similar to a pear in taste.